Preventive Mastectomy: Two Years Later

 I am #StrongEnough to say yes to my dreams.

 For those of you in the middle of your journey, hang in there.
-Rest, give your body time to heal and your heart as well.
-Take a break from reading all the posts and articles and just chill.
+Rest, and give your body time to heal, as well as your heart.
+Take a break from reading all the posts and articles, and just chill.
 Parts of this suck, but I assure you good days are coming, and you are #StrongEnough to handle this path you have chosen.

 You faced the possibility of death by Cancer.